Equipment Equipment — How Pool Skimmers Work: Complete Guide to Pool Circulation

 Skimmer Basket

-Your skimmer basket should be emptied at least twice weekly, or more during heavy debris seasons.
+Your skimmer basket should be emptied every 2-3 days, or more during heavy debris seasons.
 A clogged basket reduces water flow, making your pump work harder and reducing filtration efficiency.
 This can lead to cloudy water, algae growth, and potential pump damage from running dry.

 Water Level Management